 When I led demand generation at Outreach, I spent a lot of time with our sales development team to better understand their workflows and identify how marketing could contribute to their results.
-I was astounded by the resiliency and grit the Sales Development Representative role requires.
+I was astounded by the resiliency and grit the SDR role requires.
 It’s a really hard job, frequently met with denial, rejection, and - worst of all - occasional public shaming on platforms like LinkedIn.

-This ended up being a very short-lived effort, as the number of emails I received barreled into the 100’s every week.
+This ended up being a very short-lived effort, as the number of emails I received barreled into the 100s every week.
 Unfortunately, I realized many of these sales emails presented irrelevant, mismatched solutions and offers that did not pertain to any of my goals, initiatives, or challenges.

 They have compelling messages that can be valuable if they can get through to the right audience.
-Gated provides these sales people a channel to reach me.
+Gated provides these salespeople a channel to reach me.
 Gated gives me the space to listen, consider, and respond.
-And Gated gives all of us the chance to support meaningful charities around the world.
+And, Gated gives all of us the chance to support meaningful charities around the world (like World Central Kitchen).

 This post was written by Dan Ahmadi, VP of International Growth and Demand Generation at Branch.io and an early Gated user.
 You can read more about how Gated has improved Dan’s work and productivity.